Daddy's DNA

 "Daddy's DNA" is a song by American musician Brandon Lake.
 The song was released on April 29, 2025, as the second promotional single from Lake's fifth studio album, King of Hearts.
 The single includes the two previously released songs "Hard Fought Hallelujah" and "That's Who I Praise", both of which went on to top the Billboard Hot Christian Songs chart.

 Background

 "Daddy's DNA" was released on April 29, 2025, as a promotional single.
 Upon release, it debuted at No. 1 on the iTunes store across all genres.
-Lyrically the song is based off of the parable of the prodigal son.
+Lyrically the song is based on the parable of the prodigal son.
 At American Idol Season 23, the song was performed by Lake and Breanna Nix as a non-competitive performance.

 Lake shared the song was "maybe my favourite song I've ever written".
 The song was praised by Jelly Roll, who called it "song of the year".
 The song was written by Brandon Lake, Hank Bentley, and Jacob Scooter.
 Bentley and Scooter acted as producer.
 Lake, Bentley, Scooter, Elizabeth Hashley, Leon Gregory, Solo Ray, and Zak Dillon acted as composer.